HPV and cancer

 If an HPV infection is present, changes in the appearance of the cells can sometimes be seen when they are looked at under a microscope during the screening process.

-Some women who have an abnormal smear test result will attend a colposcopy clinic, where their cervix will be examined using an instrument like a microscope (called a colposcope).
+Women who have one or more abnormal smear test results will be referred to a colposcopy clinic.
+If the abnormality is very mild, they may not be referred until they have had two or three abnormal results in a row.
+During the colposcopy, their cervix will be examined using an instrument like a microscope (called a colposcope).
 During the examination, the nurse or doctor can apply a solution to the cervix that makes cells infected with HPV turn white.

 An HPV DNA test can sometimes be done using cells collected during a routine cervical screening test or colposcopy.
 This test can also be done during an anal smear - see below.
 The HPV DNA test looks at the genetic make-up (DNA) of the HPV within the cells and can detect which type of HPV is present.
 This can be useful, as it may help identify whether the HPV is a type that may cause pre-cancerous changes.
 HPV DNA tests aren't widely available in the UK.